 This type of crack will usually occur from poor drainage.
 As the excessive water makes its way to the wall, it adds hydrostatic pressure to it, thus, overloading it.
 Another reason this crack can occur is because of the construction of the wall itself.
 For example, the wall might not be up to building code standards, or it’s inherently undersized or under reinforced to retain soil loads.

 Diagonal cracks are typically known as stair-step cracks in CMU walls.
 They are a sign of differential settlement which means that one side of the wall is settling down while the rest of the wall isn’t settling.

 The reasons for these settlements can vary.
 One reason is poor drainage, which can lower the soil’s ability to bear loads.
 Another explanation could be vertical point loads acting on the foundation.
 The design must account for these loads; if not, it can overload the footing and cause it to settle.

 Vertical cracks, if small in width (1/16″ or smaller) are typically shrinkage cracks which stem from the curing of concrete which shrinks as the moisture in the original concrete mix evaporates.

 These cracks are not usually a severe structural concern.
 However, if the cracks continue to expand in size, you will need to contact a structural engineer to assess the situation.

-Cracks could also be present on flat concrete slabs such as a garage.
+Cracks could also be present on flat concrete slabs such as a garage floors.
 Typically, the cracks you might observe in concrete slabs are shrinkage cracks.
 They occur if no control joints are present in the slab.

 Typically, control joints are saw cut by the builder in a square or rectangular pattern.
-This pattern allows the concrete joints to crack in the predetermined locations, preventing random breaks from appearing on the slab.
+This pattern allows the concrete joints to crack in the predetermined locations as the slab dries and shrinks, preventing random breaks from appearing on the slab.

 Contact a structural engineer to assess the situation if the cracks you see in the slab: